 After Uni, Jackson moved to Fremantle, Western Australia, where he wrote material for his next project.
 Inspired by Merseybeat, he returned to London and assembled a new band, which was well received by the likes of Gary Crowley, also earning a slot at the Isle of Wight festival.

-Since the birth of his son, Jackson has decided to go solo, honing the sounds and influences he has acquired over the years, his first few tracks have earned support from new Noise Magazine and BBC Radio Wales, the world is now his Oyster.
+Since the birth of his son, Jackson has decided to go solo, honing the sounds and influences he has acquired over the years, his first few tracks have earned support from Steve Lamacq (6music Recommends), New Noise Magazine and BBC Radio Wales.

 Please contact email@example.com for further information